jamii/jamii.github.com/journal.md

 Bah, hiding things behind pointers [is totally slow](https://discourse.julialang.org/t/speed-and-type-stability-of-unsafe-pointer-to-objref/6478).
 Also, least helpful reply ever.

 Ok, I can't pass stuff around on the stack between functions efficiently.
 Either everything goes on the heap or I generate one huge function.
 The latter seems likes it's gonna be a bitch to compose different behaviors, so I guess I should just heap it all.
 Seems like such a waste though.

+### 2017 Nov 27

+School.

+### 2017 Nov 28

+Stats exam :(

+### 2017 Nov 29

+So we're going to store fingers on the heap.

+We need some way for type inference to know that at different points in the code, the finger will be pointing at different types of values.
+Could pass Val{column}, or could split the finger into separate columns.
+Former is less restrictive on future implementations.
+Latter avoids looking up the column each time.
+Returning a different type also works, but it doesn't allow reusing heap allocations.
+If we explicitly reuse the allocation, it looks a lot like splitting the finger.
+Let's do that.

+It's a bit awkward, because we end up needing n+1 fingers for n columns.
+The last one is pointing at either an empty relation or a relation with a single zero-column row.
+I'll use a `Vector{nothing}` for the storage.

+Oops, accessing a `Vector{nothing}` produces an undefined reference.
+Let's use a `Vector{Tuple{}}` instead.

+Ok, this implementation with separate fingers works.
+On the polynomial, it gets 80ms vs 38ms for the monolithic triejoin.
+That's good enough for now.